ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 #### Passport Visa

--   An attestation or access assertion from a [Passport Visa Assertion Source](#passport-visa-assertion-source) organization that is bound to a [Passport Visa Identity](#passport-visa-identity) and signed by a [Passport Visa Issuer](#passport-visa-issuer) service whose
+-   An assertion from a [Passport Visa Assertion Source](#passport-visa-assertion-source) organization that is bound to a [Passport Visa Identity](#passport-visa-identity) and signed by a [Passport Visa Issuer](#passport-visa-issuer) service whose